AdityaBahl/Whatsapp-Message-Sender/README.md

 ## What is Pywhatkit?

+Pywhatkit is a Python library that allows you to automate the task of sending WhatsApp messages.
+It uses the WhatsApp Web feature to send the messages, which requires the user to scan a QR code to log in to WhatsApp on their computer, if not already logged in.

 ## Algorithm

 1. The game generates a grid of letters and displays it to the player.